sunilchandrabarman/sunilchandrabarman.github.io/publications.md

 ---
 layout: page
-title: "Profile"
+title: "Publications"
 ---

+title: "Journals"
-title: "Scattering of flexural-gravity waves by a crack in a floating ice sheet due to mode conversion during blocking"
+"Scattering of flexural-gravity waves by a crack in a floating ice sheet due to mode conversion during blocking"